 Obviously, all cruise lines callling at Tenerife offer many and diverse shore excursions in Tenerife.
-Royal Caribbean offers 14 shore excursions, Norwegian Cruise Line has available 12 shore tours, and Carnival only calls at Tenrife on transatlantic cruises offering 6 cruise excursions.
+Norwegian Cruise Line has available 12 shore tours, and Carnival only calls at Tenrife on transatlantic cruises offering 6 cruise excursions.

 The upper-premium cruise lines like Oceania, Viking and Azamara visit Tenerife cruise port on a few itineraries.
 Oceania Cruises organizes 17 shore excursions in Tenerife.
 Although most luxury cruise lines include shore excursions with the cruise fare, Regent, Seabourn and Silversea offer unique and diverse explorations ashore in Tenerife.
 Regent lists 15 port excursions, and Seabourn has 8 excursions